The Transition stage can include, depending on individual circumstances:

-- If a young person has a statement of educational needs or an Education, Health and Care Plan (EHCP) they may need support in education which will be discussed and reviewed during transition.
+- If a young person has an Education, Health and Care Plan (EHCP) they may need support in education which will be discussed and reviewed during transition.
 The EHCP can be maintained until the young person is 25 years old.

 Adult Social Care